csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

     - OPT-MOE ([artetxe et al. 2021](https://arxiv.org/abs/2112.10684))
     - AutoMoE ([jawahar, mukherjee, liu...gao, 2022](https://arxiv.org/abs/2210.07535))
 - Towards Understanding Mixture of Experts in Deep Learning ([chen...gu, li, 2022](https://arxiv.org/abs/2208.02813))
+- Interpretable Mixture of Experts ([ismail...pfister, 2023](https://arxiv.org/abs/2206.02107)) - each sample assigned to single expert for prediction
+  - InterpretCC: Intrinsic User-Centric Interpretability through Global Mixture of Experts ([swamy...kaser, 2024](https://arxiv.org/abs/2402.02933v2)) - first, discriminator predicts which features are important.
+Then, all other features are masked and used for prediction.
+The discriminator network can additionally select a different network to send different features to

 ## symbolic reasoning